 Because many soft tissue injuries are not readily apparent, it is very important to notate each symptom as it comes and seek medical treatment.
 Delays in medical treatment often are used by insurance companies to argue that the victim is “faking” the injury, that the soft tissue injury is not as severe as the victim claims or that it is unrelated to the accident.

 If you are involved in a personal injury accident, it is in your best interest to be checked by a physician as soon as possible.
-Do not immediately assume that you are fine, even if you are in a car accident and your vehicle is undamaged.
+Do not immediately assume that you are fine, even if you are in an Indiana car accident and your vehicle is undamaged.
 Many soft tissue injuries will show symptoms hours to days after an accident or can be further injured without your knowledge of their existence.

 This is why seeking medical attention in the event of a personal injury or accident is so important.
 Your doctor can review the symptoms of soft tissue injuries with you so that you can be watching for symptoms and carefully track them.
 If the symptoms appear, you can contact your physician immediately for further diagnosis and treatment and have a record of having sought treatment.